venombraggard/esp32-sensor-logger/README.md

 # ESP32 Sensor Logger

 A simple project to log sensor data on the ESP32.
-The project starts with simulated sensor values and then extends to real hardware (DHT11, ESP32, HTTP server, etc.).
+The project starts with simulated sensor values and then extends to real hardware (DHT11, ESP32).

 ## Features

 - ✅ Simulated temperature sensor (random values)
 - ✅ Data logging to `.csv` file (with timestamp)
-- ⏳ Real sensor support (DHT11 on ESP32)
+- ✅ Real sensor support (DHT11 on ESP32)
-- ⏳ Local storage on ESP32 (SPIFFS)
+- ✅ Local storage on ESP32 (SPIFFS)
-- ⏳ Data transmission to HTTP server

 ## Project Structure
 .